qiaoyafeng/cas/intl.en-US/User Guide/Apply for and validate certificates.md

 3. On the Apply for Certificate page, enter the certificate application information on the Enter Application tab page.
     -   **Domains to Bind:** Click the question mark of this parameter to view the tips and enter a correct domain name.

+        **Note:**

-        **Note:** Application information varies with certificate types.
+        -   Application information varies with certificate types.
 For **free** and**standard** SSL certificates, you need to enter personal information.
 For **professional SSL certificates**, you need to enter personal information and company details.

-        **Note:** Limitations on bound domain names vary with certificate types.
+        -   Limitations on bound domain names vary with certificate types.
 Enter the domain name based on the tips.
     -   **Company Name:** Enter actual information as required.
     -   **Type of Company:** Select the type of your company.
     -   **Company Phone:**Enter contact phone number.
 The certificate authority will call you on this number to confirm the certificate verification.